Fractal Intersections and Products via Algorithmic Dimension: Algorithmic Fractal Dimensions

-Kolmogorov complexity is most often defined in the space $\{0,1\}^*$ of binary strings, but it is readily extended to other discrete domains.
+The definitions in this subsection are readily extended to discrete domains other than binary strings.
 For the purposes of this work, the complexity of rational points is most relevant.
 Hence, fix some standard binary encoding for $n$-tuples of rationals.
-The \emph{Kolmogorov complexity of $p$} is the length of the shortest binary program that outputs $p$.
-Formally, it is

-where $U$ is a fixed universal prefix-free Turing machine and $|\pi|$ is the length of $\pi$.
-This quantity is also called the \emph{algorithmic information content} of $p$.
-The \emph{conditional Kolmogorov complexity of $p$ given $q\in\Q^n$} is the length of the shortest binary program that outputs $p$ when given $q$ as an input:

-The \emph{algorithmic mutual information between $p\in\Q^m$ and $q\in\Q^n$} measures, informally, the amount that knowledge of $q$ helps in the task of compressing $p$.
-Formally, it is

-The quantities $K(p)$, $K(p|q)$, and $I(p:q)$ are closely related to, and may be considered algorithmic analogues of, the quantities \emph{entropy} $H(X)$, \emph{conditional entropy} $H(X|Y)$, and \emph{mutual information} $I(X;Y)$, from classical (Shannon) information theory.
-See references~\cite{LiVit08,Nies09,DowHir10} for more details on algorithmic information and the connections between algorithmic and classical theories of information.